Twigman/tyche-web-interface/README.md

 - Command suggestions (ghost commands) as you type
 - Auto-completion with `TAB`
 - Command history navigation using arrow keys
+- Rich console output with **Markdown formatting**
+- Color-coded modules and log levels for better readability
 - Communication with backend via REST or WebSocket
 - Extensible command parser with options, subcommands, and arguments